michael2008/ME-Live-Doc/docs/index.md

 If you are looking for a complete manual, refer to the [MeshExpert Live!
 User Guide](user-guide.md).

 If you are interested in creating your own interactive mixed-reality Apps, please read the [MeshExpert Live!
 Developer Guide](developer-guide.md) .
 You are welcome to use the opensource [**METookit**](https://github.com/DataMesh-OpenSource/METoolkit "METoolkit Source") to enable quick app-creation and easy link to the rich features of **MeshExpert Live!**.
-For a detailed guidance of METoolkit, refer to the [METoolkit Developer Manual](metoolkit-manual.md).
+For a detailed guidance of METoolkit, refer to the [METoolkit Developer Manual](METoolkit/METoolkit-overview.md).

-For a lower-level connector SDK for the Workstation, refer to [MEHoloSDK Docs](metoolkit-manual.md#meholosdk-docs "MEHoloSDK Docs").
+For a lower-level connector SDK for the Workstation, refer to [MEHoloSDK Docs](METoolkit/SDKs/me-holo-sdk.md).
 And for trouble shooting, please refer to the [Trouble Shooting](trouble-shooting.md) guide.

-For Version infomation, please see our [release notes](release-notes.md).
+For Version information, please see our [release notes](release-notes.md).

 ---